buildingnet/buildingnet_dataset/README.md

 and analysis of point cloud data acquired from real-world buildings.

 ## News
-* [05/2023] We added an update implementation of the MinkowskiNet experiments, based on the latest version (v0.5.4) of the [MinkowskiEngine](https://github.com/NVIDIA/MinkowskiEngine/tree/v0.5.4).
+* [05/2023] We updated the implementation of the MinkowskiNet experiments, based on the latest version (v0.5.4) of the [MinkowskiEngine](https://github.com/NVIDIA/MinkowskiEngine/tree/v0.5.4).
 * [02/2023] The BuildingNet v1 dataset is now available, with more complete and improved labelings, which can be downloaded by filling [this form](https://forms.gle/jFQpoRzRkrTCaTzX8).